Get

 Conclusion

 All felines require an outlet for exercise and mental stimulation.
 So, if you choose not to bring a used cat tree into your house, you can consider alternatives that will help encourage your kitty to stay active.
-Cardboard boxes, newspaper, toilet paper and/or paper towel rolls, and even socks are all great options to consider.
+Cardboard boxes, interactive toys, puzzle feeders, and cat scratchers are all great options to consider, as well as just spending time with your cat and playing with them.

 Featured Image Credit: Daga_Roszkowska, Pixabay